noahjoeris/reorg-playground/README.md

 3. Copy the config template and change the values to your needs. `cp config.toml.example config.toml`

-4. Start the backend server with `cargo run`
+4. Start the backend server with `cargo run --release`

 5. Start the frontend with `cd ui && pnpm i && pnpm dev`